vuejs/v2.vuejs.org/src/guide/application.md

 You can build these single-file Vue components with Webpack + [vue-loader](https://github.com/vuejs/vue-loader) or Browserify + [vueify](https://github.com/vuejs/vueify).
 It is recommended to use the Webpack setup because Webpack's loader API enables better file dependency tracking / caching and some advanced features that are not feasible with Browserify transforms.

-You can find examples of the build setups on GitHub:
+The fastest way to get up and running with a pre-configured build setup is using the official [vue-cli](https://github.com/vuejs/vue-cli).
+You can also find examples of the build setups on GitHub:

 - [Webpack + vue-loader](https://github.com/vuejs/vue-loader-example)
 - [Browserify + vueify](https://github.com/vuejs/vueify-example)